 New developers connecting to the HI Service can obtain test kits from Services Australia by going to: https://healthsoftware.humanservices.gov.au/claiming/ext-vnd/

 The Agency’s guide to HI service development is available at https://developer.digitalhealth.gov.au/developer-guide/introduction-healthcare-identifier-service

 Existing developers and all others, please contact Services Australia Developer Support at [email protected] to request your NASH PKI test Certificates.

 - What tests should I perform to verify my product is SHA-2 compatible?

-It is the responsibility of the software developers to ensure that their product is compatible with NASH SHA-2 PKI Certificates.
+It is the responsibility of the software developers to ensure that their product is SHA-2 ready.
 For existing products, we recommend that you test all your products can utilise with both SHA-1 and SHA-2 NASH PKI Certificates.

 Where do I go if I have questions regarding the Healthcare Identifier (HI) Software Vendor Test (SVT) environment?

 The Services Australia Health Systems Developer Portal is the best source of information about the HI SVT environment.